mathieuher/RetroSki/readme.md

 ### **Different Track Styles**
 Each track type follows unique rules when generating new slopes, mimicking real-world conditions.
-**Pro Tip:** The Giant Slalom track is perfect for beginners to hone their skills!
+**Pro Tip:** Giant slalom tracks are perfect for beginners to hone their skills!

 ### **Keep Your Records**
 #### **Local**